Facts About Sexually Transmitted Infections

 Hepatitis B Virus

 - Treatment—There is no cure, but in most cases the infection clears within a few weeks.
 If a chronic infection develops, treatments are available for suppressing the virus.
 However, some people remain contagious for the rest of their lives.

 Herpes Simplex Virus

 (HSV-2, most common) can be sexually transmitted.
 HSV-1 is most often associated with cold sores and fever blisters.
 Like many other viruses, the HSV remains in the body for life.
 HSV can cause miscarriage

-- Treatment—There is no cure but symptoms and outbreaks can be treated or prevented with antiviral medications.
+- Treatment—There is no cure but symptoms and outbreaks can be treated or reduced with antiviral medications.

 Human Immunodeficiency Virus

 is an infection that weakens the body’s ability to fight off infections.
 It can eventually lead to AIDS.
 This compromised immune system can make a carrier more susceptible to

 - Treatment—There is no cure.
 But, HIV and many AIDS-related conditions can be managed to some extent with a variety of treatments.
-AIDS is no longer fatal to everyone develops it.
+The progression from HIV to AIDS can be delayed with treatment.
+However, if left untreated AIDS is fatal.

 - Protection—Condoms offer very good protection against HIV.

-Human papilloma virus (HPV) is a family of more than 100 common viruses.
+(HPV) is a family of more than 100 common viruses.
 HPV can cause genital warts.
 The virus is easily spread during oral, genital, or anal sex with an infected partner.
-Some of these viruses are associated with cervical cancer.
+Some of these viruses are associated with

 - Treatment—There is no cure for HPV.
 But, genital warts can be treated or removed in a number of ways including: medication and procedures like cryosurgery—freezing the wart with liquid nitrogen.